q3769/conseq4j/README.md

 matter; it is considered "safe" to execute the concurrently-submitted tasks in any order regardless of the sequence keys, which renders the API moot in terms of sequencing.
-The reason is that the conseq4j API - or the JDK for that matter - has no guarantee on how the concurrent submission threads are actually scheduled; by definition, there is no much thing as sequence for concurrently submitted tasks from different threads.
+The reason is that the conseq4j API - or the JDK for that matter - has no guarantee on how the concurrent submission threads are actually scheduled; by definition, there is no much thing as sequence among concurrently submitted tasks from different threads.

 Once a definitive submission sequence is set up by the API client, most likely via some form of synchronization (such as a managed single caller thread or